oblinger/HookAnchorApp/AT/@Dan Fine.md

 ### t2022-05-13  FINE Restart  2

+NOTES:
+- Checkout spirit rock
+- couch   2-five-K    mindfulness    goldstein

 Dan,
 My prior note, was an effective way synthesize a great deal of mental complexity into pithy bullets.
 In prep for our meeting I am going to do try to capture the rest of my context in a second note:

-spirit rock
-couch   2-five-K    mindfulness    goldstein

 PHYSICAL HEALTH
 - In 2020 I had a calcium CT scan and found I have the beginnings of heart disease.
 It is critical now that I: